AlessandroRossi87/project-4-blog/README.md

 Each Alert can be filtered by its category.
 There are 9 categories available for the user to choose:

-- Category
+- Business Recommendations
-- Category
+- Environment
-- Category
+- Events
-- Category
+- Health & Wellness
-- Category
+- Housing
-- Category
+- Lost & Found
-- Category
+- News & Updates
-- Category
+- Safety
-- Category
+- Traffic & Transportation

 When the user clicks on a category only posts related to that category are shown.
 In order to reset the filter the user clicks on "clear" button